 9.3 Modern Jails and Prisons

 Although people often use the term jails and prisons interchangeably, they actually serve different purposes.
-Jails primarily serve two primary functions.
+Jails have two primary functions.
 First, they act as short-term holding facilities for individuals who have recently been arrested or are awaiting trial.
 Second, jails are used to incarcerate individuals who have been sentenced for misdemeanors and less serious crimes for periods typically lasting less than a year.
 In contrast, prisons are utilized to punish offenders who have committed more serious crimes, usually with sentences exceeding one year.

 Jails